 OKYO Pharma Limited - Interim Results for the Six Months Ending 30 September 2022

-/EIN News/ -- LONDON and NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO, NASDAQ: OKYO), an ophthalmology-focused bio-pharmaceutical company developing OK-101 to treat Dry Eye Disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announces its interim results for the six months ended 30 September 2022.
+LONDON and NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (OKYOOKYO, an ophthalmology-focused bio-pharmaceutical company developing OK-101 to treat Dry Eye Disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announces its interim results for the six months ended 30 September 2022.

 Clinical Updates: